polkadot-cloud/polkadot-staking-dashboard/docs/CONTRIBUTING.md

 ## TypeScript Support

-The majority of components have types.
-Type additions are welcome for data that makes sense to type (e.g. data that is unlikely to change as we continue development).

-Strict mode is used in development, so types are always required for objects.
+Strict mode is used in development and full type coverage is required.